About the WWDA Youth Network

-- Actively promote the inclusion and empowerment of young women and girls with disability (under 30) in all areas of life;
+- Actively promote the inclusion and empowerment of young women and girls with disabilities in all areas of life;

-- To advocate for the issues and needs of young women and girls with disability in Australia;
+- To advocate for the issues and needs of young women and girls with disabilities in Australia;

-- To educate and build the capacity of girl and young women with disability on their rights and options by:
+- To educate and build the capacity of young women and girls with disabilities on their rights and options by:

 a.
-Creating accessible resources that empower young women and girls with disability to learn about and stand up for their rights
+Creating accessible resources that empower young women and girls with disabilities to learn about and stand up for their rights

 b.
-Keeping girls and young women with disability up to date with related events nationally and internationally;
+Keeping the community up to date with relevant news, events and opportunities in the disability and women’s sectors nationally and internationally;

 c.
-Supporting young women and girls with disability to participate in leadership opportunities, public consultations and education.d.
-Introducing and sharing the stories of young women and girls with disability.
+Supporting young women and girls with disability to participate in leadership opportunities, public consultations and education.

 The WWDA Youth Network was originally launched by WWDA in conjunction with the Minister for Women, Senator the Hon.
 Michaelia Cash on 30 July 2015 at an event at the Australian Human Rights Commission (AHRC) in Sydney.